Revolving Line of Credit

 How Revolving Line of Credit Works

-A business revolving line of credit is a flexible method of funding your business.
+A revolving line of credit is a flexible method of business finance.
 Rather than borrowing a fixed amount of money once in a term loan, a revolving line of credit allows your business to borrow as much as you need (up to your credit limit), as many times as you need to, without having to reapply.

 A business line of credit is perfect for any business owner who wants to make sure they have the resources they need at all times.
 It can be used to fund any legitimate business expenses — including inventory, new equipment and payroll — and you only need to make payments if and when you borrow money.

 To use a revolving loan as intended, you should be clear on how it works — and especially on how interest is calculated.
 With revolving credit, interest is calculated based on your principal balance amount.
 Knowing the structure of a revolving loan will assist you in calculating the interest you’ll owe.

 Interest on a revolving loan is calculated based on the amount of the principal balance that is outstanding for the prior month.
 You’ll never pay interest on interest; you’ll only pay interest on the money you’ve used.
 Here’s an example that assumes a monthly repayment schedule:

 June 1 – 5: When your balance is $0, you pay no interest for those five days.

 June 6: You borrow $10,000.